The algebraic numerical range as a spectral set in Banach algebras: Finite dimensional algebras

 \end{proof}

-Immediately we provide an example that the numerical range spectral constant $\Psi_{\mathcal B(\Comp^n,\norm\cdot_p)}$ of the matrix algebra with the $\ell^p$-induced norm depends on the dimension $n$.
+Immediately we provide an example that the numerical {-}range spectral constant $\Psi_{\mathcal B(\Comp^n,\norm\cdot_p)}$ of the matrix algebra with the $\ell^p$-induced norm depends on the dimension $n$.
 It should not come as surprise that the `bad' matrix will be the Jordan block

-The following facts we use to derive suitable operatornorm estimates are well-known and trace back to the works of Shapiro \cite{shapiro1952extremal} and Rudin \cite{rudin1959some}.
+The following facts we use to derive suitable operator norm estimates are {well known} and {can be traced} back to the works of Shapiro \cite{shapiro1952extremal} and Rudin \cite{rudin1959some}.
 There exists $\Delta>0$ such that for every $n\in \mathbb{N}$ there exists a polynomial $f_{n}=\sum_{k=0}^{n-1}\alpha_{k}z^{k}$ of degree $n-1$, with coefficients $\alpha_k$ all equal to either $1$ or $-1$, and satisfying

 The best known constant is $\Delta=\sqrt 6$, see \cite{balister2019bounds}.
 We also refer to \cite{Balister2020} for a recent solution of the related \emph{Littlewood conjecture} \cite{Littlewood1966}, stating that there even exist such polynomials satisfying the lower bound $ \delta\sqrt{n}\leq|f_{n}(z)|\leq\Delta\sqrt{n}$ with some constants $0<\delta\leq \Delta$ independent of $n$.